Introduction goes here.

 34

-Letters of protection with clause volumus for one year for John de Hastings Hastynges, earl of Pembroke, who is setting out to Aquitaine in the king's service, by the king's order.
+Letters of protection with clause volumus for one year for Hastynges John de Hastings, earl of Pembroke , who is going to Aquitaine in the king's service, by the king's order.

 By K.